 Here we will give you a step-by-step guide to setting up auto-replies in the Gmail desktop version.

-Scroll down to the bottom of the page to Vacation responder.
+Scroll down to the bottom of the page to vacation responder.
 Turn this setting on and draft your emails.
-Click on the Save changes button after you have finished writing the email.
+Click on the save changes after you have finished writing the email.

 So, what are you waiting for?
-Set up an email autoresponder today and let it handle your emails while you are away.
+Set up autoresponders today and let them handle your emails while you are away.
 You can easily defeat predefined emails and automate them to give the recipient prompt information.

 And if you are having a hard time deciding which email template to use, check out Mailmodo’s template.
 We provide AMP email templates that will make your emails interactive and captivating.